War of the Usurper

-Battle of Gulltown
+Taking of Gulltown

-- Main article: Battle of Gulltown (Robert's Rebellion)
+- Main article: Taking of Gulltown

 The fighting of the rebellion began in the Vale of Arryn.
 Though Jon Arryn called for all his banners, not all of his bannermen sided with him.
 There were those who sided with the king, chief among them Marq Grafton.
 Grafton called the other loyalists to aid him in barring the rebels from entering the port of Gulltown.
-With the port blocked, Eddard Stark decided to make his own way back to the North by crossing the Mountains of the Moon to the Fingers, where he would need to find a fisherman to carry him across the Bite.
+With the port blocked, Eddard Stark decided to make his own way back to the north by crossing the Mountains of the Moon to the Fingers, where he would need to find a fisherman to carry him across the Bite.
 Once north, Eddard could call his banners.

-- Main article: Battle of Summerhall
+- Main article: Battles at Summerhall

 After this battle, Robert returned to Storm's End for unknown reasons.
 There, Robert turned his enemies into friends, as he managed to get Lords Grandison and Cafferen, both loyalist commanders, over to the rebel side, as well as Silveraxe.